kirienko/vri-scores/README.md

 ### Docker

-To run using Docker, use the provided Dockerfile and docker-compose:
+To run using Docker, use the provided `Dockerfile` and `docker-compose.yml`:
 ```bash
 docker-compose up --build
 ```